X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Introduction

-Our contributions are summarized as follows:\\ \textbf{(i)} We present a simple and effective, scalable cross-modal framework to empower LLMs to handle a diverse range of tasks across a variety of modalities, without requiring modality-specific pre-training.
-Our results show that in spite of each modality (images, video, audio, and 3D) undergoing individual alignment to LLMs, our instruction-aware representations generalize to cross-modality tasks, enabling a seamless integration of more modalities.\\ \textbf{(ii)} We introduce an approach for crafting instruction-tuning datasets from a variety of modalities, leveraging only readily available captioning data and open-source language models.
-Illustratively, we transform the established Cap3D~~\citep{luo2023scalable} and AudioCaps~~\citep{kim2019audiocaps} datasets into QA collections, resulting in $\sim$ 250k and $\sim$ 24k entries, respectively.\\ \textbf{(iii)} We construct \texttt{DisCRn}, the first dataset designed for evaluating instruction-based cross-modal discriminative reasoning.
-It includes $\sim$36k examples across various modalities such as video, audio, 3D, and images; and introduces a novel task: to discern among various input modalities rather than integrating them, thereby providing a fresh and demanding benchmark in this intricate area of study.
+(ii) We introduce an automatic approach for crafting instruction-tuning datasets for a variety of modalities, leveraging only readily available captioning data and open-source language models.
+Contributing $\sim$ 250k samples for 3D QA data and $\sim$ 24k samples for Audio QA data.\\ (iii) We collect \texttt{DisCRn}, the first dataset designed for evaluating instruction-based cross-modal discriminative reasoning.
+Which includes $\sim$36k examples across various modalities such as video, audio, 3D, and images.